 “…A LinkedIn study last year discovered that 72% of young Brits have experienced a quarter-life crisis, and 32.4% would say they are currently having one.
 Darain Fawaz, a career advisor at LinkedIn, tells me that on average the crisis hits at 26 years and nine months…”

 The mid-20s are an age when the prolongation of youth becomes untenable and full adulthood beckons.
 Older generations haven’t exactly made it easy for Millennials to make the transition.
-On issues like higher education, employment and housing, we’ve allowed the opportunities that we once enjoyed much harder and more expensive for today’s young people to access.
+On issues like higher education, employment and housing, we’ve made the opportunities that we once enjoyed much harder and more expensive for today’s young people to access.

 Who's to blame for the 'boomerang' generation?